Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Beyond purely electronic systems and other platforms

 Although much of the discussion above is motivated by twisted bilayer graphene, the underlying ideas are considerably more general.
 Similar one-dimensional channels have been identified or proposed in a variety of nanoscale systems,\cite{Kennes:2020,Fujimoto:2022,Wang:2022,Devakul:2023a,Du:2023,Nakatsuji:2023,Yu:2023,Klein:2023} where spatial modulation, topology, or symmetry breaking confines low-energy electronic modes to narrow regions.

-Prominent examples include chiral twisted trilayer graphene,\cite{Devakul:2023a,Nakatsuji:2023} where symmetry and stacking chirality generate extended one-dimensional channels even in the absence of an interlayer bias, and twisted bilayers of WTe$_2$,\cite{Wang:2022,Yu:2023} where strong spin-orbit coupling and intrinsic topology provide additional control over the resulting network.
+Prominent examples include chiral twisted trilayer graphene,\cite{Devakul:2023a,Nakatsuji:2023} where symmetry and stacking chirality generate extended one-dimensional channels even in the absence of an interlayer bias, and twisted bilayers of WTe$_2$,\cite{Wang:2022,Yu:2023,Wu:2024prl,Hu:2024} where strong spin-orbit coupling and intrinsic topology provide additional control over the resulting network.
+Notably, twisted bilayer WTe$_2$ can realize two distinct types of coupled-wire systems within the same platform, depending on the carrier type.\cite{Wu:2024prl} On the electron-doped side, the reconstructed \moire channels host four-flavor modes on each wire, similar to those discussed for twisted bilayer graphene.\cite{Wang:2024} By contrast, on the hole-doped side, the system realizes a more conventional two-flavor coupled-wire structure.
 In these systems, the basic ingredients emphasized in this review, geometrically confined one-dimensional modes, electrically tunable interactions, and interchannel coupling, are naturally present, making them promising platforms for correlated and topological phases.

 More broadly, the \moirenospace-based coupled-wire mechanism can, in principle, operate in a wide class of engineered nanoscale settings, including engineered topological insulators\cite{Fujimoto:2022} and strain-defined networks in graphene.\cite{Hsu:2020n} Another realization involves helical liquids in the edge channels of quantum spin Hall insulators,\cite{Hsu:2021,Hsu:2025} where stacked structures have been proposed as a platform for realizing sliding helical liquids,\cite{Hung:2025b} representing a helical analogue of the sliding Luttinger liquid.
 In all these cases, arrays of one-dimensional channels provide a natural starting point for interaction-driven phenomena that go beyond single-wire physics.